AgarwalConsulting/Go-Training/challenges/basic.md

   - for every number divisible by 5 print "Buzz" instead
   - for numbers divisible by 3 & 5 print "FizzBuzz"

+Ensure that you define the logic in a separate package.

 Extra Challenge:
 - Create a function `fizzBuzz` which takes a `int` and returns a `string`